Engaging the Liberal Arts

-You have the opportunity to choose a topic of interest from 16 different classes.
+You have the opportunity to choose a topic of interest from several different classes.
 Please read the course descriptions below to determine your choices.
 We will do our best to place you in one of your top four choices.

 Activism and the Arts: Dance, Music, Theatre, Visual Arts and the Vital Work of Social Change

 Artists have always reflected and challenged the times they live in.
-In this course we will study the history of the connection between activism and the arts, and imagine how we might use our own potential as artists to challenge the issues facing the world around us.
+In this course, we will study the history of the connection between activism and the arts, and imagine how we might use our own potential as artists to challenge the issues facing the world around us.
 Instructor: Dr. Kelly Bremner

-Instructor: Dr. Michael Puglisi
+Instructor: Dr. Edward Davis